huny17/startup/README.md

 ### Elevator Pitch

 Are you wanting to test your odds?
-Mising carnival games?
+Missing carnival games?
 Or just bored and looking for a new game?
-Cups of Chance is a simple game that will cure all three ailments.
+Cups of Fortune is a simple game that will cure all three ailments.
 Once logged in a member will be given the chance to pick a cup and see what fortune they get.
 Once a cup is chosen a fortune will be revealed.
 This fortune can range from Good Luck, Mediocre Luck, to Bad Luck.
 Which doens't change much.

 ...unless you believe in superstitions?

 ### Design

+Picture goes here

 ### Key Features
 + Login Screen to keep track of Luck Meters
-+ Three Cups
++ Three Cups to choose from
-+ Luck Meter
++ Luck Meter, keeps track of user's luck

 ### Technologies
-+ HTML - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for voting.
-Hyperlinks to choice artifact.

-+ CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.

-+ JavaScript - Provides login, choice display, applying votes, display other users votes, backend endpoint calls.

-+ React - Single page application with views componentized and reactive to user's actions.
++ HTML
+  - Structure of Website

++ CSS
+  - Create polished look
+  - Colors
+  - Movement
+  - Beautifier

++ JavaScript
+  - Allows interaction
+  - Making it a fun game instead of a pretty picture
+  - Let's users pick a cup

++ React
+  - Side effects of users' actions
+  - what happens after a user interacts with website

-+ Service - Backend service with endpoints for:
++ Web Service
-  - Account Info
+  - Keeps Account Info:
       - Username & Password
       - Accessing Lucky Meter
     - Saving updated Luck Points

-+ DB/Login - Store users, choices, and votes in database.
-Register and login users.
-Credentials securely stored in database.
-Can't vote unless authenticated.

-+ WebSocket - As each user votes, their votes are broadcast to all other users.
++ Authentication
+  - Prompt's login
+  - Displays Users' names

++ WebSocket
+  - Allows users to interact with each other
+  - Share Lucky Meters?
+  - Exchange Luck?

 ## HTML Deliveraable

 ## CSS Deliverable

 ## React Delverable

 ## Service Deliverable

 ## DB/Login Deliverble

-Luck Meter, keeps track of user's luck

 ## WebSocket Deliverable